Author Guidelines

 Reference Style Guide for Forensic Anthropology

 Forensic Anthropology uses a modified American Medical Association (AMA) citation style (AMA 2007).
-General rules include:
+General rules for the reference list included in the end of the main document are as follows:

-- References are listed alphabetically by first author’s last name.
+- References are listed alphabetically by first author’s last name, all left-justified with no indent.

 - If there is no author, the citation starts with the title.

-- Abbreviated titles for periodicals are not used; full periodical title is included.
+- Abbreviated titles for periodicals are not used; full periodical title is included and italicized/capitalized.

 Citation Types and Examples